A Response to Covid-19 for parents, teachers, and school administrators.

 All of these webinars have been offered to faculties in the schools as well; often when she visits for an evaluative or in a mentoring capacity.

 How do we teach toward a wholeness of learning about self and the world?
 Indigenous values taught that wholeness is at the core of all life.
 What would it look like?
 A universality of learning styles, competencies, and interconnectedness through project-based participatory strategies for student engagement.
 The Curriculum Seal approach is ideal for home-based learning and in the classroom from Gr 1-12.

 The Red Thread

-Weaving Main Lesson content through the year in academics, social structures and into the future.
+Big ideas and Core competencies: Weaving Lesson content through the year in academics, social structures and into the future.